 Conservation is still strongly advised, so please use water wisely.

 For regular updates on any water restrictions in your area, visit: bewaterwise.org.nz

 Data from our automated river level and rainfall monitoring systems is published on our website approximately every two hours: www.nrc.govt.nz/environmentaldata

 How you can help

 We need you to save any water you can!
 (Whether you have rainwater tanks or are on town water supply).
-All water saved now will help the region get through.
+All water saved now will help the region get through in drier times.